Aigerimhub/qnlp/README.md

-# QazNLP 4.0 – Full Kazakh NLP Suite
+# QNLP 4.0 – Full Kazakh NLP Suite

-**QazNLP 4.0** is a comprehensive and modular library for automatic processing of the Kazakh language.
+**QNLP 4.0** is a comprehensive and modular library for automatic processing of the Kazakh language.
 It combines modern transformer-based models (KazBERT, GPT), classic rule-based morphological processing, and production-ready deployment tools (API, CLI, ONNX).

 ---